This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 - Accountable Authority Instructions available to all staff on the intranet, and

-- monthly financial reports to the Chief Executive Officer's Management Advisory Group and oversight by the Audit and Risk Committee.
+- monthly financial reports to CMAG and oversight by the Audit and Risk Committee.

 The Court has in place fraud investigation, reporting and data collection procedures that met the needs of the Court and comply with the Commonwealth Fraud Control Guidelines 2011.

-The Court continued to monitor the Fraud Control Plan 2013–15, with the Plan being available to all court staff via the intranet.
-The Plan was developed in consultation with key stakeholders across all areas of court activities.
+The Court continued to monitor the Fraud Control Plan 2015–16, which is available to all court staff via the intranet.
+The plan was developed in consultation with key stakeholders across all areas of court activities.

 Fraud control certification